hackclub/camp/2016/README.md

 # Hack Camp 2016

 This directory houses everything for the 2016 Hack Camp.
-As we plan the program, we'll be tracking our progress in [this milestone](https://github.com/hackclub/hackcamp/milestones/Organize%20Hack%20Camp%202016).

 For documentation on what we do at camp, check out the [playbook](playbook/).
 For documentation on everything outside of camp, check out the [meta folder](meta/).